RabbitMQ Binder

 republishToDlq=true

-, the republishing recoverer adds the original exchange and routing key to headers.
+When republishToDlq is true, the republishing recoverer adds the original exchange and routing key to headers.

 @SpringBootApplication